AdrielleRivera/Dennise-Bello---Portfolio/README.md

 Added Page 12 for the Work Experience section (refer to Canva design).
 Made the page responsive for devices with a maximum width of 991px.

+23/12/2024
+Added Page 13 for the Work Experience Section (refer to Canva design).
+Made the page responsive for devices with a maximum width of 991px.

 ```````````````
 Key Learnings